 Per 15 CFR part 930 subpart D (private activities that require a Federal permit or license) and subpart E (OCS plans), proposed activities must be "fully consistent" with enforceable policies of a State's coastal management program.
-Beacon received consistency concurrence from the State of Louisiana on January 15, 2025.
+Consistency concurrence from the state of Alabama must be received prior to plan approval.